Distributed Chernoff Test: Optimal decision systems over networks

-The FCT also minimizes the total number of probing actions performed by the sensors.
-However, there is only one active sensor, out of $L$, per unit time, and all observations are communicated to the fusion center.
-Clearly, this is highly inefficient in terms of both communication overhead and decision time, and motivates introducing a different kind of test.
-Thus, we propose DCT for minimizing the risk (\ref{risk}) .

-Our proposed DCT operates in two phases.
-In the initialization phase, each sensor $\ell$ sends a vector $v_l$ to the fusion center, where the elements of $v_l$ are, for all $i\in[M]$
+We now extend the SCT to a DCT in the star network configuration.
+We start by noticing that in the SCT the quantity

-The quantity $v_{i,\ell}$ is a measure of the capability of sensor $\ell$ to detect hypothesis $h_i$ (see~\cite{chernoff1959sequential} for a discussion), and plays a critical role in designing the test.
-After receiving $v_{\ell}$ from all sensors, the fusion center sends back to sensor $\ell$ a response vector $\rho_l$, whose $L$ entries are the scalars
+is a measure of the capability of node $\ell$ to detect hypothesis $h_i$ (see~\cite{chernoff1959sequential} for a discussion), and plays a critical role for the selection of the action in \eqref{eq:pmf} that is performed at each step and is adapted to the current belief.
+In a network setting, the quantity